ngageoint/six-library/README.md

 See the [manual](https://github.com/ngageoint/six-library/blob/master/docs/six-manual.pdf) for detailed information including build instructions and API documentation.

-A preliminary CMake build system is available on Linux and Windows.
+A CMake build system is available on Linux and Windows.
 See [coda-oss CMake README.md](externals/coda-oss/cmake/README.md) and [nitro README.md](externals/nitro/README.md) for information on how to build using CMake.
 The same configuration options may be passed to SIX.

 The latest version of the library is available at https://github.com/ngageoint/six-library.git.

 ### Releases

 The master is considered stable, but official [releases](https://github.com/ngageoint/six-library/releases) also occur as major features are added.